yamasolutions/integral/docs/extending_integral.md

 end
 ```

-If you haven't already make sure you're loading `/lib` in your application:
+If you haven't already, make sure you're loading `/lib` in your application:
 ```
 # config/application.rb